adil162006/Data-Science-Mini-projects/README.md

 - ✅ Reinforce data science concepts through hands-on practice
 - ✅ Help build a strong portfolio with real-world examples
 - ✅ Cover a wide range of topics in small, manageable chunks
+- ✅ Visualize the data

 ---